 Whorls of foliage sprout from the tall stems, along with orange flowers mottled with purple and numerous black seeds.
 Turk’s cap lily information says flower colors range from burgundy to white, with the orange freckled ones being the most common.
 The seeds can eventually grow into more turk’s cap lilies, but this is not the quickest way to get summer blooms.

-Growing turk’s cap lilies need a rich soil that is slightly acidic for the best performance.
-In any case, soil for the bulbs must be well-draining.
-Before planting, amend soil for proper nutrient holding capacity and good drainage.
+Growing turk’s cap lilies need rich soil that is slightly acidic for the best performance.
+In any case, the soil for the bulbs must be well-draining.
+Before planting, amend the soil for proper nutrient holding capacity and good drainage.
 Getting the soil right before planting results in easier turk’s cap lily care.

 Turk’s cap lilies, sometimes called Martagon lilies, are adaptable to dappled shade when growing in the landscape.
 More than other types of lilies, turk’s cap flowers will bloom in areas other than full sun.
-When planted in full shade, however, you’ll find the entire plant leaning toward the light and in this situation turk’s cap flowers may require staking.
-Avoid full shade areas for this specimen, as this will also reduce the amount of blooms on the turk’s cap flowers.
+When planted in full shade, however, you’ll find the entire plant leaning toward the light and in this situation, turk’s cap flowers may require staking.
+Avoid full shade areas for this specimen, as this will also reduce the number of blooms on the turk’s cap flowers.

 Other Turk’s Cap Lily Care

 Use turk’s caps often as a cut flower.
 They’re long-lasting in the vase.
-Remove only one third of the stem when using them as cut flowers, as the bulbs need the nutrients to store for next year’s show.
+Remove only one-third of the stem when using them as cut flowers, as the bulbs need the nutrients to store for next year’s show.

 Now that you’ve learned how to grow a turk’s cap lily and how easy it is to care for them, get some started in the garden this fall.